Guide to the Budget documents

 Budget at a Glance

-The Budget at a Glance is the overview of all the Budget information and contains the main points for the media and public.
-This summarises the Government's spending decisions and key points raised in the Budget Speech, the Fiscal Strategy Report, and the Budget Economic and Fiscal Update.
+The Budget at a Glance is an overview of the Budget information and contains the main points for the media and public.
+This summarises the Government's spending decisions and key points raised in the Budget Speech, the Wellbeing Budget, and the Budget Economic and Fiscal Update.

 The Budget Speech is the Budget Statement the Minister of Finance delivers at the start of Parliament's Budget debate.
 The Budget Statement generally focuses on the overall fiscal and economic position, the Government's policy priorities and how those priorities will be funded.

-The Summary of Budget Initiatives lists and describes the new initiatives included in Budget 2018.
+The Summary of Budget Initiatives lists and describes the new initiatives included in Budget 2019.
+It lists all initiatives by both Budget priority and portfolio.

 Budget Economic and Fiscal Update

-The Update includes the Treasury's economic forecasts and the forecast financial statements of the Government incorporating the financial implications of Government decisions and other information relevant to the fiscal and economic outlook.
+The Budget Economic and Fiscal Update includes the Treasury's economic forecasts and the forecast financial statements of the Government incorporating the financial implications of Government decisions and other information relevant to the fiscal and economic outlook.
 The Update also discusses key risks to the economic and fiscal forecasts.

 The Estimates of Appropriations